 FB Pixel

-Are you renting an apartment, condo, or house and wondering how much personal property coverage you actually need on a renters insurance policy?
+Are you renting an apartment, condo, or house in Massachusetts and wondering how much personal property coverage you actually need on your renters insurance policy?
 You’re not alone.
 At Risman Insurance Agencies, we help renters every day understand how to protect what matters most.
-Whether you’re just starting out or moving into a new place, knowing how much coverage you need is a critical step in making sure you’re not left unprotected after a loss.
+Whether you’re just starting out or moving into a new place, knowing how much coverage you need is a critical step to avoid being underinsured after a loss.

 📦 What Is Personal Property Coverage in Renters Insurance?